david-lev/pywa/docs/source/content/filters.rst

 The library provides some built-in filters that you can use.
-The filters are located in the :mod:`pywa.filters` module and separated by classes, for example, the :class:`TextFilter` filter will only handle text messages, while the :class:`callback` filter will only handle callbacks.
+The filters are located in the :mod:`pywa.filters` module and separated by classes, for example, the :class:`text` filter will only handle text messages, while the :class:`callback` filter will only handle callbacks.

 Here is an example of how to use them: